 5 Simple Ways to Celebrate Thanksgiving Day

 Thanksgiving is one of the most important national holidays in the USA.
 It is celebrated every fourth Thursday of November.
 It is a great time for families to get together, to celebrate, and to reflect on the many wonderful blessings God has bestowed on us and our nation.
+For this celebration, surround your home with faith displaying home decor.

 Here are simple ways to celebrate Thanksgiving Day.